bytesource/rstore/README.md

 * Customizable using additional options
 * Validation of field values.
 At the moment validation is supported for the following types:
   String, Integer, Float, Date, DateTime, Time, Boolean
+* Descriptive error messages pointing helping you to find any invalid data quickly.
+* Either all data from all files is inserted or no data.

+* Only write your database and table classes once

+### Available Options

+RStore::CSV uses two kinds of options, file options and parse options

+**File Options**
+File options are used when fetching csv data from a source.
+The following options are recognized:
+*Option*          *Default*   *Description*
+:has_headers        true      When set to false, the first line of a file is processed as data, otherwise it is discarded.
+:recursive          false     When set to true and a directory is given, recursively search for files.
+Non-csv files are skipped.
+:selector           ''        Mandatory css selector a URL is given.
+For more details please see the [Nokogiri documentation](http://nokogiri.org)

+**Parse Options**
+Parse options are arguments to CSV.parse.
+The following options are recognized:
+*Option*          *Default*   *Description*
+:col_sep            ","       The String placed between each field.
+:row_sep            :auto     The String appended to the end of each row.
+:quote_char         '"'       The character used to quote fields.
+:field_size_limit   nil       The maximum size CSV will read ahead looking for the closing quote for a field.
+:skip_blanks        false     When set to a true value, CSV will skip over any rows with no content.

+More information on these options can be found at [CSV standard library documentation](http://ruby-doc.org/stdlib-1.9.2/libdoc/csv/rdoc/CSV.html#method-c-new)

 #### Database Requirements